Pelvic Floor Physical Therapy

 Only 1 in 12 people seek out treatment because they are embarrassed to talk about it, or don’t know that help is available.

-Incontinence is just one of many Pelvic Floor conditions that can be treated by a trained Pelvic floor Physical Therapy at PAPT.
+Incontinence is just one of many Pelvic Floor conditions that can be treated by a trained Pelvic floor Physical Therapist at Pro Active Physical Therapy.
 We provide a comfortable & positive environment to encourage patients to successfully complete a pelvic health physical therapy program.
 Our facility has private rooms for pelvic health treatments to put patients at ease when addressing a sensitive issue such as this.

 - Pelvic Floor Dysfunction